Join one of the most effective policy think tanks in the nation!

-Benefits Salary is commensurate with experience.
-Benefits include HSA-based health coverage (TF provides two-thirds of the premium and deposits the amount of the deductible into the HSA), dental and vision coverage, life/AD&D/LTD insurance, 12 holidays per year, 15 vacation days per year, sick leave, early release on Fridays, and a generous 401(k) retirement plan (100% match on first 3%; 50% match on next 2%).
+Salary range is $50,000 to $65,000, depending on qualifications and experience.
+Benefits include HSA-based health coverage (TF covers an amount equivalent to three-quarters of the silver-level premium and deposits the amount of the deductible into the HSA), dental and vision coverage, life/AD&D/LTD insurance, 12 holidays per year, 15 vacation days per year, sick leave, early release on Fridays, and a 401(k) retirement plan (100% match on first 5%).

-Submit cover letter, resume, and salary history and requirements, to Mr. Joseph Henchman, VP Operations, Tax Foundation, at firstname.lastname@example.org.
-The cover letter should demonstrate informed interest in our organization.
+Submit cover letter and resume at the link below.
 The position is open until filled.
 The Tax Foundation is an equal opportunity employer.
 EOE/M/F/D/V

 We’re a nonpartisan, nonprofit think tank founded in 1937 and located steps from the White House in Washington, D.C.
 We regularly work with policymakers on both sides of the aisle to help fix problems in national and state tax codes and by focusing on effective policies instead of politics, we have curated a reputation as one of the most effective policy think tanks in the nation.